 Ting Ting Café Kiosk Praça de Jorge Álvares, Macau, +853 6387 7345

-Here is another decent option for vegetarian Italian-cuisine-inspired comfort food.
+Vega Vega is a decent option for vegetarian Italian-cuisine-inspired comfort food.
 They have pasta, risotto, pizza, and a bunch of plant-based starters.
 They substitute dairy in creamy sauces with plant-based milk, and it works perfectly in pasta and risotto.
 The majority of dishes are vegan, but some may contain dairy cheese.
 However, you can ask to substitute it for a vegan one.
 Besides, they offer several dishes with plant-based meat such as burgers and Omnipork bowls.

 The drinks section offers some original smoothies such as dragonfruit or grape.
 An avocado and banana smoothie can easily make a deliciously light lunch too.